azsk/DevOpsKit-docs/07-Customizing-AzSK-for-your-Org/Readme.md

       -PolicyFolderPath "D:\ContosoPolicies" -OverrideBaseConfig OrgAzSKVersion
    ```

- Internally, this will update AzSK.Pre.json file present on Org policy with latest AzSK version.
+ Internally, this will update AzSK.Pre.json file present on org policy with latest AzSK version.

 #### Upgrade scenarios in different scan sources

-Once Org policy is updated with latest version, you will see it in effect in all environments
+Once org policy is updated with latest version, you will see it in effect in all environments

- **Local scans:** If application teams are using older version(or any other version than mentioned in Org Policy), will start getting update warning with the help of IWR cmdlet.
+ **Local scans:** If application teams are using older version(or any other version than mentioned in org Policy), will start getting update warning with the help of IWR cmdlet.

 ![Entry in ServerConfigMetadata.json](../Images/07_OrgPolicy_Old_Version_Warning.PNG)